 Blow from falling material.
-Guides must evaluate ceiling area before entering and during visit.
+Guides must continually evaluate ceiling area before entering and during visit.
 Unstable roof areas must be avoided or removed in a controlled fashion.
+Clients must wear helmets whenever exposed to any

 Fall into glacial river.
 Evaluate safety of ice cave visit in conditions that may result in unsafe water levels; avoid exposure to areas where clients could fall into water.
+Pay particular attention to downstream risks.